 Lastly, because overt defaults are rare (and, as a consequence, there is little variation to explain), we adopted a method similar to Wydick (1999) to create our dependent variable.
-Based on administrative records and cross-reports from our participant interviews, we created an indicator, Repayment Problem, which is one if the borrower had trouble repaying the loan.
-This not only includes overt defaults, it also includes instances in which people needed extensions or had to have other members of the group help with repayment.
+Based on administrative records and cross-reports from our participant interviews, we created an indicator, Repayment Problem, which is equal to one if the borrower had trouble repaying the loan.
+This indicator includes overt defaults and instances in which people needed extensions or had to have other members of the group help with repayment.

-As mentioned above, we test the extent to which the monitoring propensities of the other members of the loan group affect the remaining member's behavior.
-To operationalize this test we created, for each loan, a variable that is the average monitoring propensity of everyone in the loan group except the borrower.
+As mentioned above, we test the extent to which the rest of the group members' monitoring propensities affect the remaining member's behavior.
+To implement this test, for each loan, we created a variable that captures the average monitoring propensity of everyone in the loan group except the borrower being considered.
 To examine the robustness of our results we create three versions of this variable.
 The first is based on the raw monitoring frequencies of our participants.
-The second is based on the predicted probability of monitoring at the experiment average level of free-riding.
-The third also uses the predicted monitoring probability from the random coefficients estimates but is a non-linear transformation of the second version.
-Specifically, we decided that it also would be interesting to examine the relationship between loan repayment and the predicted probability of not being monitored, which is just the product of one minus the predicted monitoring probability for each of the other loan group members.8

-As a first pass at the analysis, in Figure 3 we break our three versions of the intensity of peer monitoring variable at the median to see if being in a loan group with inherently nosier people has an affect on the chances of incurring repayment problems.
+The second variable is based on the predicted probability of monitoring at the experiment's average level of free-riding.
+The third variable also uses the predicted monitoring probability from the random coefficients estimates but is a nonlinear transformation of the second version.
+Specifically, we decided that it also would be interesting to examine the relationship between loan repayment rates and the predicted probability of not being monitored, which is just the product of one minus the predicted monitoring probability for each of the other loan group members.8 intensity variable at the median to see if being in a loan group with inherently nosier people has an effect on the chances of incurring repayment problems.
 As panel (a) suggests, those borrowers who are likely to be highly monitored are approximately 10 percent less likely to have repayment problems.
-However, as one can see from the 95 percent confidence intervals and according to a simple two-sided t-test, the difference is not significant (t=1.20, p=0.23).
+However, as one can see from the 95-percent confidence intervals and according to a simple two-sided t-test, the difference is not significant (t=1.20, p=0.23).
 Moving to panel (b), which is based on the predicted probability of monitoring, we see that the gap widens slightly and the confidence intervals shrink.
 Here the 13 percent difference in the raw probability is now marginally significant (t=1.78, p=0.07).
-Lastly, as expected, panel (c) indicates that those borrowers who are predicted to be the most likely to not be monitored are more likely to have repayment problems.
-Again the 11 percent difference is on the verge of significance (t=1.59, p=0.11).
+Lastly, as expected, panel (c) indicates that those borrowers who are predicted to be the least likely to be monitored are more likely to have repayment problems.
+Again the 11 percent difference verges upon significance (t=1.59, p=0.11).